-Are you ready to work from home?
+Are you working from home?
 Sure, the commute is great, but will you still be able to prove yourself when you don’t have to show up in person?
 Of course you can!
-Whether it’s video chats, conference, calls, or text chats, we can help!
-We have the tricks on how you can still stand out from the herd, even if you’re not there in person.
+We have the tricks on how you prove yourself to be someone who gets things done, even though you’re not physically in the office.

 Working from home implies that any number of other things could have your interest and the person droning on about the PowerPoint presentation or describing the next project is aware of this.
-It’s important to pay attention and take notes, so that you can refer to those points later on.
+It’s important to pay attention and take notes so that you can refer to those points later on.
 While a coworker might be pointedly ignoring the conversation and have their side muted, you’re going to be ready with pointed, accurate, and directly on-target follow up questions and suggestions.
-You know who remember which remote employee was paying attention in these meetings?
+Do you know who remembers which remote employee was paying attention in these meetings?
 The person who answered your question.
-Make your time count and pay attention.
+Make your time count and pay attention!

 It doesn’t matter how much you pay attention or how assertive you are if your tools don’t work.
 Before logging into a conference call or video chat, make sure that everything is hooked up the way it’s supposed to be, that you have the correct program installed, and the necessary information to connect in time.
 Make sure you are confident in how you will log on and connect with everyone else before it’s time to do so.
 Everyone finds it jarring when someone enters a meeting half-way through, either in-person on online.
 You wouldn’t consider it professional to miss a meeting in-person, so make sure you have the technical skills to avoid giving that impression online.

 Working from home blurs the traditional lines between work and home.
 One of the easiest ways to keep your work-life balance (and thus prevent burning out) is to keep your work in a separate area.
 If you’re lucky enough to have enough space for an office then take it over by all means.